Unpacking an Enigma

 Amazing is that more than 50 years, with all the right people now examining closely, the story of the thesis remains an enigma.
-These should not be hard questions, given that he is so famous that people will have search for their own memories of him.
+These should not be hard questions, given that Dennis is so famous.
 But not so.
 Dennis’s siblings don’t know what happened, with one exception he never talked about it to us.
 None of his Bell Labs colleagues seem to know.

 So this website is dedicated to learning about Dennis Ritchie’s doctoral thesis and about the intellectual, social and cultural background environment during his graduate school and early Bell Labs years, 1964-1968.
 We are sharing the information/evidence/observations/opinions we find here.

 Dmrthesis.net is managed and run by the Ritchie family.